Catherine Debrunner: Career on the track

-Debrunner competed in the T53 200 metres at the 2015 IPC Athletics World Championships, where she earned a silver medal with a time of 30.64.
+Her first World Championship medal she won in the T53 200 metres at the 2015 IPC Athletics World Championships, with a time of 30.64.

 She qualified for the 2016 Summer Paralympics in Rio, where she finished seventh in the Women's 400 metres.

 Debrunner subsequently took a break from sports to focus on her education before returning to Team Switzerland for the 2019 World Para Athletics Championships.
 In Dubai, she earned a gold medal in the Women's 400m T53 and a silver medal in the women's 800m T53 race.